Goldan32/info2-hf/README.md

 Here is a complete list of the features in this application:
 * A complete account system with login and registration.
 Some features are only visible/available when logged in.
 * The three links in the header
   * Games: A list of all games available.
+Also here is the option to create a team.
   * Players: A searchable list of all the players.
   * Teams: A list of all the teams.
 * Player profiles